 One guy musters enough courage to break out of the freeze response and goes to check out the mysterious visitor, his heart beating fast, preparing to fight the ‘predator’ or run far, far away from it.

-He opens the door, mumbles something to the stranger and turns to his friends with an incongruous calm and smile, “Guys it’s Ben, my neighbor.
+He opens the door, mumbles something to the stranger and turns to his friends with an incongruous calm and smile, “Guys it’s Ben, my neighbour.
 He heard our laughing and shouting and wants to join in on the fun.”

 Everybody resumes their respective activities as if the supernatural entity again pressed the ‘play’ button on its remote.